eastgenomics/eggd_verifybamid/README.md

-eggd_verifybamid v1.0
+eggd_verifybamid v2.0.0

-statgen/verifyBamID [v1.1.3] (as tested with https://github.com/ewels/MultiQC/releases/tag/v1.3)
+Based on statgen/verifyBamID [v1.1.3] (tested with https://github.com/ewels/MultiQC/releases/tag/v1.3)

 ## What does this app do?
 This app runs verifyBamID to detect sample contamination from population allele frequencies.